josedonizetti/josedonizetti.github.io/_posts/2017-10-22-container-networking-bridge.markdown

 ---
 layout: post
 title:  "Container Networking - Bridge"
-date:   2017-10-14
+date:   2017-10-22
 categories: cni namespace bridge linux network
 ---

 In the last [post](https://josedonizetti.github.io/cni/namespace/veth/linux/network/2017/10/14/container-networking-veth.html) we spoke about networking two network namespaces using a Veth pair.
 Veth pairs are simple to use, but also limited.
-If you want to connect multiple network namespaces or give then access to the internet through the host, you are better off using a different solution.
-On this post, we will explore linux bridges to connect a few network namespaces.
+If you want to connect multiple network namespaces or give them access to the internet through the host, you are better off using a different solution.
+On this post, we will explore [linux bridges](https://wiki.linuxfoundation.org/networking/bridge) to connect a few network namespaces.

 **I'm running ubuntu xenial64 with vagrant+virtualbox**